meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Transitions

 The next thing we need to do for our state machine is create transitions.
-The transitions will execute in both the `Symbolic` and `Concrete` space because they are used to both generate commands and apply the state machine, so the function needs to remain polymorphic.
+The transitions will execute for both the `Symbolic` and `Concrete` kinds because they are used to both generate commands and apply the state machine, so the function needs to remain polymorphic.

 The transition function takes a model, a command, and a response and returns the underlying model after the command has been applied.
 We can think of the model as transitioning from one state to the next.